vesse/passport-ldapauth/README.md

 [Passport](http://passportjs.org/) authentication strategy against LDAP / AD server.
 This module is a Passport strategy wrapper for [ldapauth-fork](https://github.com/vesse/node-ldapauth-fork).

+This module lets you authenticate using LDAP or AD in your Node.js applications.
+By plugging into Passport, LDAP authentication can be integrated into any framework that supports Connect-style middleware.

 ## Install

 ```